Many miles from the ocean, Interstate 8 lowers to Sea Level in the Imperial Valley of California. Photo taken 01/27/06.

 Perspective from Interstate 8 east

-Two-mile guide sign for the final Interstate 8 interchange, Exit 178A/B with Interstate 10.
-The least traveled stretch of Interstate 10 between the Phoenix and Tucson metropolitan areas is between Interstate 8 (Exit 199) and Arizona 84 (Exit 198) with an estimated 25,479 vehicles per day.
+Two-mile guide sign for Exit 178A/B with Interstate 10.
+The least traveled stretch of I-10 between the Phoenix and Tucson metropolitan areas is between Interstate 8 (Exit 199) and Arizona 84 (Exit 198).
+AZDOT recorded 36,039 vpd there in 2015, up from 25,479 vpd in 2002.
 Photo taken 05/24/03.

 Perspective from Interstate 8 west